 And it can help do the same for your car.
 It’s almost like pre-waxing your car.
 Lanolin also helps to repel water and protect your paint!

-- TRESemmé Clean and Replenish deep hair conditioner lightly conditions and...
+- HAIR REPAIR: TRESemmé Clean and Replenish cleansing conditioner cleans and...

 However, this is also one of the more expensive options.
 A good hair conditioner can have a heavy price tag.
 And seeing as you’ll need to use a lot of it… It’s probably best to use another solution.